 Like the first point, start small and build up to bigger adventures.
 Join Facebook groups and chat with other people who are travel first-timers too.
 Or email me and let me know your concerns!

 10. Just book it!

-So there you have it, ways to get yourself on the road this year.
+So there you have it, ways to get yourself travelling more this year.
 If you have ideas about travel but you don’t know how to make them happen, get in touch.
 I’m always up for talking about travel.